pnp/blog/content/post/build-a-vacation-tracker-app-with-Lists-and-Sharepoint-for-teams/index.md

 categories: ["Community post"]
 images:
 - images/image49.png
-tags: ["SharePoint", "Lists"]
+tags: ["SharePoint", "Microsoft Lists"]
 type: "regular"
 ---

 When it is summer or the holidays season, we know it is vacation time.
 A likely number one question would then be when everyone else in the team is going to be on vacation.
 And that means someone in the team is creating or re-using a tracker, usually made with excel, to track people’s vacation days.
-This is usually complimented with a quick round-the-table update in a team meeting or chat, and sometimes this is the only way the information is shared. ​​​​​​​​
+This is usually complimented with a quick round-the-table update in a team meeting or chat, and sometimes this is the only way the information is shared.

 ## Keep track of everyone’s vacation dates with smart lists